Probiotics for oral health

+You’ve probably heard of the gut microbiome, but have you heard of the oral microbiome?
 If you think about it, your oral cavity is actually part of your digestive system and, like your gut, has a rich microbial ecology.
 Also, like your gut, the balance of beneficial bacteria and harmful bacteria in your mouth impacts your health.

 Probiotics to Prevent Cavities in Children

-Tooth decay (dental caries) is a common condition found in children in which there damage to the tooth can happen when decay-causing bacteria in mouth make acids that attack the tooth’s surface, or enamel.
+Tooth decay (dental caries) is a common condition found in children in which their damage to the tooth can happen when decay-causing bacteria in mouth make acids that attack the tooth’s surface, or enamel.
 This can lead to a small hole in a tooth, called cavity.
 If tooth decay is not treated, it can cause pain, infection and even tooth loss.

-Oral health is a largely neglected area with dental caries widely prevalent across all age groups, more so in children with their fondness for confectionary.
+Oral health is a largely neglected area with dental caries widely prevalent across all age groups, more so in children with their fondness for confectionary

-In a study conducted with 150 children having dental caries showed that there is significant reduction of salivary mutans streptococci( bacteria causing tooth decay) count when they were given 150 million CFU/day of Bacillus coagulans SNZ 1969 for 14 days.1
+In a study conducted with 150 children having dental caries showed that there is significant reduction of salivary mutans streptococci(bacteria causing tooth decay) count when they were given 150 million CFU/day of Bacillus coagulans SNZ 1969 for 14 days.1

 In another study conducted on 33 children between the age group of 12-15 yr old, there was a significant reduction in the gingival status and plaque inhibition after administration of sporlac ( Bacillus coagulans SNZ 1969) 30 ml powder with water, which was swished once daily for 3 min for a period of 3 weeks.2/<sup?